nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Listing all reminders : `list_reminders`

-Shows a list of all reminders in the personal reminder list.
+Shows a list of all personal reminders.
 Reminders are automatically sorted by ascending order (oldest to newest).

 Format: `list_reminders`